 About the Index of Consumer Confidence

-The Index of Consumer Confidence, the Conference Board's survey of Canadian households has been ongoing since 1980.
-It measures consumers' levels of optimism regarding current economic conditions.
+The Index of Consumer Confidence based on the Conference Board's survey of Canadian households measures consumers’ levels of optimism regarding current economic conditions.
 This is a crucial indicator of near-term sales for companies in the consumer products sector.